OrdinaryMagician/undeath_m/README.md

 As in any Souls-like (though this is more of a Souls-lite), there are three things to mainly keep track of: Your **Health**, **Stamina** and **Mana**.

-- **Health** slowly regenerates over time, but it can also be recovered by using various healing items and spells, as well as resting at certain safe zones.
-Food can also help boost regeneration.
+- **Health** can be recovered by using various healing items and spells, as well as resting at certain safe zones.
+Food can also help by providing some slow regeneration.
 Your health drains as you take damage, and when it's all out, you die, simple as that.
 - **Stamina** is recovered when idle.
 Simply stop moving or attacking and it'll refill on its own.
 There are also certain items that can make this recovery faster.
 Stamina is consumed by strenuous acts, such as dashing and dodging, melee attacks, firing guns, and casting certain spells.
 When it runs out, you'll be out of breath for a while, leaving you helpless against enemy attack.
 - **Mana** can be recovered with rest, certain foods, and potions that stimulate mana absorption.
 It is a natural energy gathered from the environment, but there are rich sources of it that can be tapped into.
 Mana is consumed when casting spells, and is also necessary for operating **Anarukon** firearms, as they require a mana charge for round ignition.